heig-iict-ida/huffman-tokenizer/README.md

 # huffman-tokenizer
-Use of Huffman coding to create a new subword tokenizer for NLP and machine translation
+Use of Huffman coding to create a new subword tokenizer for NLP and machine translation.

 ## Usage
 The normal pipeline to use this script is: